Steven W. Ellingson

 Blacksburg, VA 24061

-I am interested in antennas & propagation, applied signal processing, and radio frequency instrumentation.
-My work on instrumentation includes design of antennas, receivers, digital signal processing, and software for systems with unusual or extreme requirements.
-I work on mobile radio communications, navigation, and geolocation systems in HF through UHF bands.
-I am active in radio astronomy, most recently in the development of meter-wavelength observing systems and their application in cosmology, pulsars, and searches for astrophysical transients.
+I am interested in antennas & propagation, applied signal processing, and instrumentation.
+My work on instrumentation includes antennas, RF electronics, digital signal processing, and software for systems with unusual or extreme requirements.

 My Past -

 New Transient Detection and Signal Characterization Algorithms for Radio Astronomy, NSF; with WVU & NRAO.

 Improved Measurement of Astrophysical Flux Calibration Sources at Long Wavelengths.

 - Synergistic Study of Fast Radio Bursts and Pulsar Giant Pulse Emission, NSF; with West Virginia U. & NRAO.

 - Cognitive Radio Approaches to Optimize Army Radar and Communication Systems, ARL.

 - VLA Low-band (50-470 MHz) Commensal Feed System, with NRAO.
 VT Media story

 Large-aperture Experiment to Detect the Dark Age (LEDA), NSF; with Harvard, UC Berkeley & UNM.